notionparallax/blog/_posts/2015-11-05-minimal-ownership.md

 The implications of this are interesting.
 If you are a subscriber to everything, your entire life is <a href="http://www.artofmanliness.com/2014/07/31/the-problem-with-minimalism/">contingent on your ablility to pay your subscription dues</a>.
 If a monopoly emerged in one area it would put a lot of power in their hands.
 (The <a href="https://en.wikipedia.org/wiki/Company_store">company store</a> <a href="https://www.youtube.com/watch?v=tfp2O9ADwGk">problem</a>.)

-The other interesting consequence of ownership being so rare might be that we intensely focus on what we <em>do</em> own.
+The other interesting consequence of ownership being so rare might be that we intensely focus on what we _do_ own.
 This might be a "Do androids dream of electric sheep" world.
 I may rent everything in my life except except for a rock that you found on holiday.You might rent everything except your Lindisfarne gospel.[^10]

 If and where we stop this trend is going to be interesting.

 [^1]: rather than once every time period, i.e. 5% every month.
-For a <em>much</em> better explanations (and a bit of a diversion into logarithms) listen to the programme!
+For a _much_ better explanations (and a bit of a diversion into logarithms) listen to the programme!

 [^2]: I'm not sure where I read this: I think Benjamin Franklin invested a small amount in trust for several generations.
 When the investment matured there was concern that the amount would be so big that it would destabilise the economy!
 If anyone knows if that's true I'd love to hear about it.